 This has been rejected before:

-Updated by bughit (bug hit) about 3 years ago
+Updated by bughit (bug hit) over 3 years ago

 Andrew Vit wrote:

 I think it's too confusing

 There is nothing intrinsically confusing about testing an expression that may be truthy or falsy.
 One would only be confused if one did not know that it could be either, in which case one should find out and so unconfuse oneself.